AdobeDocs/experience-manager-65.en/help/sites-developing/dev-reports.md

       This specifies the subtree of the repository to be searched.

       To help minimize the performance impact, it is advisable to (try to) restrict the query to a specific subtree of the repository.
-The root path can be either predefined in the [report template](#report-template) or set by the user in the [Configuration (Edit) dialog](#configuration-dialog).
+The root path can be either predefined in the [report template](#report-template) or set by the user in the [Configuration (Edit) dialog box](#configuration-dialog).

     * [One or more criteria](#query-definition).